exonum/exonum-doc/src/get-started/test-service.md

 The `create_block` method creates a block with all uncommitted transactions, which is just what we need.

-For an example of more fine-grained control, consider the test transferring tokens from a non-existing wallet:
+For an example of more fine-grained control, consider the test for transferring tokens from a non-existing wallet:

 > **Test:** `test_transfer_from_nonexisting_wallet`